What is integrative medicine

 It is standard medical policy to judge treatments based on EBM, or ‘evidenced based medicine’.
 This term is laudable and reflects the need to protect the patient from potential harm and to provide proven, safe treatments.

-Unfortunately the concept can be used by self-interest parties to shut down very worthwhile treatments which have an excellent record of benefit, minimal if any harm – but lack the much touted RCT – randomised clinical trial.
+Unfortunately the concept can be used by self-interest parties to shut down very worthwhile treatments which have an excellent record of benefit, minimal if any harm – but lack RCT – (randomised clinical trial).
 Such trials are extremely expensive and almost exclusively confined to pharmaceutical chemicals.

-So the EBM model is a good concept but must be used wisely – not as a political device.
+So the EBM model is a good concept but must be used wisely – not as a political or marketing device.

 “Ultimately, medicine has a single aim: to relieve human suffering and promote wellness.
 When measured against this benchmark, different therapies should be seen on a spectrum ranging from effective to ineffective rather than as ‘orthodox, mainstream’ or ‘unorthodox, non-mainstream’.
 More so, any therapy choice should cause least, preferably, no harm.These two themes must influence treatment choices.